 Update Feb 2019: Trail remains closed at least until mid-2019!

 Kauai is wetter than the other Hawaiian Islands, therefore, called "The Garden Island".
 The rainy season starts in November and lasts until April.
 The north and east coast gets more rain than south and west which is the leeward side.
 Mostly showers are short, often in the night, and the sun returns quickly.

 The first part of the trail until the Hanakāpīʻai Beach is accessible without a permit.
 The reason that it gets super busy here.
-Afterwards, the crowds thin out.
+Afterward, the crowds thin out.
 The Kalalau Trail is almost always fully booked.
 You have to get your permit far in advance.
-Tuesdays are not always full due to Haena Park closure.
+Tuesdays are often not full due to Haena Park closure.
 Shoulder season in spring between mid-April to mid-June and in fall from September to October.
 Crowded during summer with hikers and kayaks, during Christmas, New Year's Eve, Independence Day and June 9th is a bank holiday.

 Parking at the Kalalau Trail

 Limited parking at Haena State Park.
 Arrive early the car park fills up quickly.
 Don't leave any luggage in the car.
 It is not safe, and the car might be broken-up!!